TBI and Autism: Is There a Link? (Understanding Similarities and Treatment)

 • Sensory processing disorders

-There are also several differences between TBI and autism though.
-For example, a frontal lobe injury often causes problems with empathy and self-centered behavior.
+There are also several differences between TBI and autism.
+For example, a frontal lobe injury often disrupts empathy and increases self-centered behavior.
 However, contrary to popular stereotypes, most people with autism do not lack empathy.
-They just struggle with social norms.
+They simply struggle to express or interpret social norms.

-Because autism and brain injury do share so many characteristics though, the interventions used to treat autism can be helpful for brain injury patients, and vice versa.
+Because the root causes for autism and brain injury are decreased neurological functioning, the interventions used to treat autism can be helpful for brain injury patients as well, and vice versa.

 Treatments for Autism and Brain Injury